Science-Based Animal training and Behaviour School

 Pour les clients francophones svp suivre ce lien pour avoir plus d'information sur nos services en français.

-Para clientes de habla hispana, por favor contacte Shannon Strang.
+Para clientes de habla hispana, por favor contacte Taighe Strang.
 Gracias y espero conocerte pronto.

 COVID-19 DOGUE SHOP UPDATE

-Safety of all members of the Dogue Shop community is of the utmost importance for our students, dogs, and colleagues; consequently, we would like to reassure you that our establishment has been closed since March 9th, 2020.
-We are conducting all sessions online via Skype, Messenger, and WhatsApp, until further notice.
-For emergency contact, please call and leave a message at 514-814-4094 Thank you for your understanding and patience during this global crisis.
+You can check out the Plateau or NDG schedules on the Group Classes page.
+The safety of all members of the Dogue Shop community is of the utmost importance for our students, dogs, and colleagues; consequently, we would like to reassure you that our establishment has been closed to the general public since March 9th, 2020, until further notice.

 Dogue Shop Mission Statement

 The Dogue Shop training centre and Dogue Academy like to set precedents in the industry.
-They do this by constantly thinking outside the box.
-Their staff has been working on developing canine social-cognitive animal training (SCAT) for the last fifteen years; as a result, they have implemented fun activities such as Doga and Parkour.
+We do this by constantly thinking outside the box.
+Our staff has been working on developing canine social-cognitive animal training (SCAT) for the last fifteen years; as a result, We have implemented fun activities such as Doga and Parkour.

 On a final note, Dogue Shop and Dogue Academy are NOT veterinarians, shelters, or rescue organizations.
 The staff does NOT foster, rescue, or help people give their dogs away.
-Their employees do NOT allow strangers to come and pet the dogs to reduce stress, and they certainly will NOT allow strangers to come walk their dogs.
+Our employees do NOT allow strangers to come and pet our dogs to reduce stress, and we certainly will NOT allow strangers to come walk our dogs.
 To walk dogs, please contact the Montreal SPCA.